AutodeskRoboticsLab/Mimic/README.md

 macOS   ~/Library/Preferences/Autodesk/maya/modules
 Windows ~/Documents/maya/modules
 ```
-_note: the only difference between the MAC and PC versions is the NumPy build that's included_

 -We only include a small set of rigs with the main download to save download size.
-If you need a rig that is otherwise supported, download the manufacturer-specific rigs, grab the rig you need, and drop it into the appropriate [rigs](mimic/rigs) folder in your mimic directory
+If you need a rig that is otherwise supported, download the manufacturer-specific rigs, grab the rig you need, and drop it into the appropriate [rigs](mimic3/rigs) folder in your mimic directory

 When you're done, open Maya, click on the Mimic shelf tab, and click on the Mimic icon; that's it!